Key Takeaways

 Washington: U.S. President Donald Trump issued an executive order on Wednesday to revamp the foreign service to ensure “faithful and effective implementation” of his foreign policy agenda.

-The order said failure to implement the president’s agenda is against professional discipline and may lead to the termination of personnel.
+The executive order states that failure to implement the President’s agenda is against professional discipline and may result in the termination of personnel.
+Termination can occur due to non-compliance with the President’s agenda.

 The order came as Trump instituted changes to ensure U.S. foreign policy is aligned with his “America First” agenda.